AerialSong/ISS2023-Capstone-AJJM/README.md

 <h3>c.
 Cloud-Based Log Exportation Software (s3nder.sh, cloudlog.py)</h3>
+In order to use the clould logging functionality you will need to have set up an aws account and create an IAM user.
+Here is a great guide to get you started - https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/.

+<h4>i.
+Sending Logs to S3</h4>
+S3nder.sh asks the user to input the full path of the location of the files they would like to send.
+Once the path is given, they are asked to enter their aws credentials and the name of the bucket they would like to store this information in.
+If successful, the program echoes “Credentials saved successfully” and “logs sent to S3!”.

+<h4>i.
+Deleting Logs & Accessing Logs</h4>
+Once the logs are sent, program asks the user if they would like to remove the logs that have been sent.
+If yes, the user inputs the path to the logs, and the program confirms if the user is positive of their choice; it then deletes the files.
+To access your logs, log into your aws account anc go to the S3 service to view your buckets and logs.

 <h3>d.
 IDS Software (netids.py)</h3>
 This is a Host IDS feature that is designed for the network environment of the host computer.
 It utilizes a combination of signature-based and anomaly-based detection methods.